allouis/vanilla-react-redux-app/README.md

 The [`/lib`](https://github.com/allouis/vanilla-react-redux-app/tree/master/lib) folder should eventually be split into their own modules.

 The implementation of the store is inferior to redux in that it only allows one subscriber and doesn't have any `combineReducers` helpers or useful errors, it was hacked together quickly.
-I do however favour the API over redux but that is just preference.
+I do favour the API over redux but in a real application I would use redux

 The `bindComponent` module I suppose is the equivalent of `react-redux` in that it wires up the store with a component.